michelcrypt4d4mus/fedialgo/README.md

 // variable contains the timeline (in the React example above that would be 'timeline'). algorithm.triggerFeedUpdate();

-// Check if loading is in progress before calling, otherwise you might get thrown an exception if (!algorithm.isLoading()) {
+// After first invocation check if loading is in progress before calling to avoid exceptions if (!algorithm.isLoading()) {
     algorithm.triggerFeedUpdate();
 }